MohsenAlyafei/CovData/OurWorldInData/readme.md

 State of Qatar Covid-19 Hospitalisation and ICU Data
 ---

-The csv file contains:
+Daily Data are from 16 May 2020 as issued by the Qatar Ministry of Public Health.

-File Fields are:
+csv file fields format are:
 ---

 iso_code  (OurWorldInData Field)